Spellman McLaughlin Home: 1932 storm

 130 people sought shelter in the storm during “the great hurricane of 1932” which caused heavy destruction to Cayman Brac in November of that year.
 The home's windows managed to hold and despite a boulder crashing through the home's front door which allowed water to enter, the storm inflicted no further damage.

 The home was amongst the few structures to survive the storm intact and served as a distribution point for scarce emergency supplies sent from Jamaica.

-The home nowadays
+Present day

 Today, the wood used to construct the home is still in good condition, despite exposure from the sun, wind and salt.
 Zinc roofing now covers the roof, although the original cedar roofing lies underneath.

 The home received the Award of Distinction for the Preservation of Historic Places in 1995 by the National Trust for the Cayman Islands.
 This award was presented to Spellman McLaughlin's daughter, Brunzil Rivers, who lived in the home at the time with her family.

-As of 2011, Rivers and her family have moved and put the home up for sale.

-The house was purchased by Dan & Lisa Scott.
-They have beautifully restored the home.
-The zinc roof has been replaced with cedar shingles.
+The McLaughlin family lived in the home until the property was sold in 2011.